K. S. Chithra: Malayalam cinema

 K. S. Chithra was introduced to Malayalam playback by M. G. Radhakrishnan in 1979 who recorded her voice for films and private albums.
 Attahasam, Snehapoorvam Meera and Njan Ekananu were the first few films in which she recorded her voice.
 She also performed live concerts with K. J. Yesudas in India and abroad.
 The song "Manjal Prasadavum" from the film Nakhakshathangal (1986) composed by Bombay Ravi got her the second National Film Award for Best Female Playback Singer.
 For the same composer, she sang the song "Indupushpam Choodi Nilkum" for the film Vaishali (1989) and won her third National Film Award.
 Her first Kerala State Film Award for Best Singer was for the song "Poomaname" from the film Nirakkoottu (1985) composed by Shyam.
 Since then, she has earned wide recognition by singing popular songs under the compositions of Raveendran, Shyam, S. P. Venkitesh, Mohan Sithara, Salil Chowdhury, Kannur Rajan, Ilaiyaraaja, Johnson, Ouseppachan, M. K. Arjunan, A. T. Ummer, Berny Ignatius, M. B. Sreenivasan, Mohan Sithara, Vidyasagar, Ramesh Narayan, Sharreth, M. Jayachandran and Deepak Dev.
 She is regarded as "Nightingale of Kerala (Vanambadi)" and recorded many successful songs in Malayalam.
 She recorded a number of songs for the composer S. P. Venkitesh and her maximum duet songs in Malayalam are with K. J. Yesudas and M. G. Sreekumar.
 As of 2017, she has won the Kerala State Awards for the record 16 times.
-Her latest song "Theerame" from the movie Malik (2021) became another awesome hit in Malayalam Music Industry.
+Her latest song "Theerame" from the movie Malik (2021) became another hit in Malayalam Music Industry.